jhavenz/laravel-permission-name-generator/readme.md

 3. **Can I add my own scopes?**
 No, right now there's only 4 available... as represented by the Facades.

+4. **Can Permissions be queried in any way?**
+Only if you've saved the permissions to your database, then you can use your ORM.
+This package is only intended to either return an \Illuminate\Support\Collection of permissions (either scoped, or all permissions, using the `AllPermissions` Facade). or to retrieve a single permission as a string.
+I plan to add the `only()` and `except()` methods (like [Spatie's Data Transfer Object Package](https://github.com/spatie/data-transfer-object)) but that's as fancy as the methods will get.
+I intend to keep this package as simple as possible.

 #### This package is still a work in progress!!
 Please dont use in any production environment yet!